hychen39/javascript_teach/ch13/ch_13_part_1.md

 An async function returns a **Promise** object when it completes its task.
 - (or the async function resolves the task and return the promise object as the result.)
-- Then, the Promise object is placed in a special place called the **Microtask Queue** in JS engine.
+- Then, the handler functions of the Promise object is placed in a special queue called the **Microtask Queue**.
-- The **JS Engine** will find a suitable time to execute the callbacks associated with the promise object.
+- The **JS Engine** will find a suitable time to execute tasks in the Micro-task Queue.

 ## Use the Promise object